igogo-x86/HexRaysPyTools/readme.md

 ### Currently recognized access to fields

-LEGAL_TYPES = { DWORD, QWORD, DWORD *, QWORD *, void * } - if variable's type is one of this types or derivated from them, then it can be scanned by Right-Click-> Scan Variable.
+LEGAL_TYPES = { DWORD, QWORD, DWORD *, QWORD *, void * } - if variable's type is one of this types or is derivate from them, then it can be scanned by Right-Click-> Scan Variable.

 Abbreviations:
 * var - variable